emperorofmars/stf-unity/readme.md

 ![Screenshot of an STF file's inspector in Unity.](./doc/img/import_settings.png)

 ## STF Format
 STF is a binary format consisting of an arbitrary amount of chunks.
-The first chunk is always a definition in the JSON format.
+The first chunk is always a UTF-8 encoded definition in the JSON format.
 All further chunks are optional binary buffers which have to be referenced by the JSON definition.

 The JSON definition has 6 properties in the root object:
 - **meta:** Information about the author, copyright, etc...